 You can find more information about HAW Hamburg’s application criteria at International applicants.

-To apply for the Bachelor's degree course in Information Engineering, please follow the online application process.
-After completing the online application procedure, please submit
+To apply for the Bachelor's degree course in Information Engineering, please use the online application process.

 The degree course admits first-year students in the winter semester only.
-Applications from EU applicants will be accepted 1 June–20 August and from non-EU applicants 1 April–31 July.
+Applications from EU applicants are accepted during the period 1 June–31 July; applications from non-EU applicants are accepted during the period 1 April–31 May.

 Applications and admissions